Stuff People Ask Often (FAQ)

 A: Be our hero and please never bring a sick kiddo to camp.
 Campers live very close together and we don't want to spread anything.
 If you need to cancel due to illness, we will make it easy for you.
 Just let us know as soon as possible and if there are open spots in any other eligible session, we can move your camper.
 If there are no other available sessions, you will get a full refund and we will still send your camper their t-shirt and swag.

-Q: My camper is on a continuous glucose monitor.
+Q: My camper is on a pump and/or continuous glucose monitor.
 Is it allowed at camp?

-A: Yes.
-Gales Creek Camp allows continuous glucose monitors (CGMs).
+A: Yes!
+Gales Creek Camp allows pumps and continuous glucose monitors (CGMs), including hybrid closed loop systems.
 Because T1D technology changes from year to year, we revise our policy annually.
 You will receive up-to-date instructions before your camp.
-Bottom line is, yes CGMs are permitted at camp!
+Bottom line is, yes pumps and CGMs are permitted at camp!
+Please note: only FDA-approved medical devices, running factory software, are allowed at camp.

 Q: Right now, financially we're not able to send our child with T1D to camp.
 What are our options?

-A: Financial aid is always available to help with camper fees.
+A: We got you.
+Ensuring camp fees do not prohibit any child with type 1 diabetes from attending camp is a top priority of Gales Creek Camp Foundation.
+Financial aid is always available to help with camper fees.
 Click here to lean all about it.
-Ensuring camp fees do not prohibit any child with type 1 diabetes from attending camp is a top priority of Gales Creek Camp Foundation.
 If you ever have any questions or need help with this, please email or call us.
+We are here to help you get your camper to Gales Creek Camp!

 Q: Transportation might be a problem for us.
 Do you have a bus or something?

-A: No bus, but we can help!
+A: No bus, but maybe we can help!
 Give us an email or a call and we'll talk about your specific situation.
-We can almost always solve this problem!
+Most of the time we solve this problem!

 Q: My camper doesn't have a sleeping bag and some other gear they might need, and we're not sure we can afford that stuff right now.
 Any options?

-A: We can get you a sleeping bag and most other camping items, no problem.
+A: No problem.
+We can get you a sleeping bag and most other camping items.
 Let us know ahead of time what you might need and we'll have some stuff waiting for your camper when they arrive.
+If you don't know what a camper will need, here's a starting point.